 Online Computer & Information Sciences Programs

-In the 2017-2018 academic year, 2,842 schools offered some type of computer and information sciences program.
+In 2020-2021, 2,653 schools offered a computer and information sciences program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|